cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 > have participated before.
 Completing the survey again will help us understand
 > how the situation is changing.

-It also more clearly states that the data may be shared and aggregates publicly
+Wave 5 now clearly states that the data may be shared and aggregates publicly when
 released:

 > The de-identified results of this survey may be used for our future studies or